-WASHINGTON, D.C. – Summer is almost here and that means millions of Americans will be planning visits to our nation’s lakes and rivers.
-As the steward of many of these public waters, the U.S. Army Corps of Engineers (USACE) reminds visitors to be aware of the importance of practicing safe, sensible and thoughtful activities in and around the water.
+WASHINGTON, D.C. – Warmer weather is almost here and that means millions of Americans will be planning visits to our nation’s lakes and rivers.
+As the steward of many of these public waters, the U.S. Army Corps of Engineers reminds visitors of the importance of practicing safe, sensible, and thoughtful activities in and around the water.

 Tragically, several people lose their lives while visiting USACE lands and waters every year.
 The majority of the tragedies are water-related.
 The public’s help is needed to reduce the number of fatalities at the more than 2,800 USACE-managed recreation areas nationwide.
 USACE personnel stress the importance of water safety year-round when talking with visitors, but especially during the summer season because that is when most public recreation fatalities occur.